deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

     - Right input: `C3-20`

   - Unilink interface:
-    - Power: `C2-8`, outputs 12V when switched on.
-You'll need a 5V voltage regulator for the STM32.
+    - Power: `C2-8`, permanent 12V.
+You'll need a 5V voltage regulator for the STM32 board.
+    - ON: `C2-7`, pulses to wake up the slave.
+This needs to be connected to a mosfet so powers our device on.
+(TODO: Complete this.)
     - Ground: `C2-9`, it's  missing in the picture but fully correct.
 Don't use this ground for audio.
     - Data: `C2-10`, connect to STM32 PA6.
     - Clk: `C2-11`, connect to STM32 PA5.